 - Keep them informed about important business issues.

 - Use them as a sounding board and not an ironing board.
 Meaning, they are not there to do household errands.

-Great, so you may be thinking that’s nice but how can this help my career and me?
-Good news for you – even if you aren’t the CEO of a large (or small company), you can still reap the benefits of having an EA.
-There are some great resources online to choose from when it comes to finding support.
-Here are some popular companies that offer similar EA benefits to get you started but I would advise you to do your research before engaging:
+You may be thinking that’s nice but how can this help my career and me?
+Good news for you – even if you aren’t the CEO of a large company, you can still reap the benefits of having an EA.
+There are some great resources online to find support.
+Here are some popular companies that offer EA benefits to get you started but I would advise you to do your research before engaging:

-Make sure when screening both companies and people, you are looking at your present and future needs based on the following criteria:
+Make sure when screening people, you are looking at your present and future needs based on the following criteria: